 How many other great composers have I avoided?
 Is it this particular work that has unlocked the door into the Messiaen sound world or am I growing up as a musician and becoming more open?
 How many other pianists have been on the same journey as me?

-I look extremely forward to performing this magnificent work along side Haydn’s Seven Last Words of Christ on the Cross on the 2nd of May in Manchester Cathedral.
+I look extremely forward to performing this magnificent work along side Haydn’s Seven Last Words of Christ on the Cross in Manchester Cathedral.